 Warranties by the Terminal Operator

-The Terminal Operator makes no warranty regarding the quality or continuous availability of the Auction Website or the reception or saving of Bids in the event of technical or other problems beyond its reasonable control.
+Terminal Operator makes no warranty regarding the quality or continuous availability of the Auction Website or the reception or saving of Bids in the event of technical or other problems beyond its reasonable control.

 Representations and Warranties by the Participant

-The Participant warrants and undertakes:
+Participant warrants and undertakes:

-Participant has an LNG portfolio enabling him to use the LNG Service, and has the full financial capability associated to realizing this operation.
+Participant has an LNG portfolio enabling him to use the LNG Services or the LNG Truck Services, and has the full financial capability associated to realizing this operation.

 None of its Affiliates is taking part in the Auction;

 The information set forth in the Power of Attorney is complete and accurate.
-The Participant understands that the Terminal Operator needs to process and use, for the purposes of organizing the Auction, the personal data of Participant’s representatives identified in the Power of Attorney and represents that it has informed these individuals of such processing and that they have agreed with such processing; the Participant warrants and represents that it is in compliance with the Belgian Act of 30 July 2018 on protection of individuals in relation to personal data processing;
+Participant understands that Terminal Operator needs to process and use, for the purposes of organizing the Auction, the personal data of Participant’s representatives identified in the Power of Attorney and represents that it has informed these individuals of such processing and that they have agreed with such processing; Participant warrants and represents that it is in compliance with the Belgian Act of 30 July 2018 on protection of individuals in relation to personal data processing;

 It shall independently determine its participation in the Auction, without any contact with another Participant as to the frequency and the level of its bidding.